dmbarbour/wikilon/docs/AboutABC.md

 SP and LF are permitted in ABC.
 They will have identity semantics, equivalent to the empty program.
 Essentially, this just permits some lightweight formatting of bytecode for easier reading.

 ## ABC Evaluation and Performance

 ### Basic Evaluation Strategy

 ABC evaluation rewrites an ABC program into a different representation of the same program.
+The goal isn't necessarily reduction to a 'normal' form, but rather to a condition efficient for extracting information, sharing, or usefully performing further evaluations, etc..

-A simple evaluation strategy for ABC is:
+The basic evaluation strategy for ABC is:

 * rewrite outer program
 * evaluate before copy
+* copy lazily, by need
 * evaluate final values
-* prioritize annotations

-By first rewriting the outer program, we get some opportunity to apply annotations (notably `{&lazy}`) or drop conditional evaluation.
-By evaluating a value before copying it, we avoid creating rework.
-When rewriting has completed, we can usefully proceed with evaluating the values because they haven't been dropped.
+By first rewriting the outer program, we have some opportunity to apply annotations or drop conditional operations.
+By evaluating before copying a value, we avoid rework.
+By copying only if there is demand (e.g. via `a` or `b`), we avoid unnecessarily replicating data in the output.
+Deep evaluation of final values is useful for data extraction and efficient further evaluation.

+The basic evaluation strategy may be tuned by annotations.

-### Evaluation Control
+### Arity Annotations

-For performance reasons, developers may wish to guide the evaluation strategy.
-This may be supported by use of annotations:

-* `{&seq}`  - shallow evaluation of argument
-* `{&par}`  - parallel shallow evaluation
-* `{&lazy}` - lazy evaluation, do not evaluate
-* `{&eval}` - full evaluation of argument
-* `{&a2}..{&a7}` - restrict partial evaluation on arity

-Use of `{&seq}` and `{&eval}` would correspond to normal evaluation strategies, with `{&seq}` just evaluating the toplevel (same as you'd evaluate upon `i`) and `{&eval}` performing deep evaluation.

-Use of `{&par}` is an explicitly parallel `{&seq}`.
-Making this explicit is useful because parallelism may have some non-trivial overhead such that we don't want it for the normal case.
-Dropping a parallel evaluation should cause it to abort, while copying a parallel evaluation may wait until it completes.
-More expressive parallelism is feasible with *acceleration of process networks* (see below).

-Laziness is an important strategy.
-Though 'lazy' is misleading - it's actually *call by name* in the sense that copying a lazy value does not use a shared cache.
-Use `{&lazy}` with `{&cache}` (described later) if you need conventional laziness.
-Laziness is critical for fixpoints and modeling infinite data structures.

-Arity annotations are defined by a series of six rewrite rules:
+Arity annotations use rewrite rules for `{&a2}..{&a7}`:

                        [B][A]{&a2} => [B][A]
                     [C][B][A]{&a3} => [C][B][A]
                                    ...
         [G][F][E][D][C][B][A]{&a7} => [G][F][E][D][C][B][A]

-Arity annotations are effectively a form of lightweight input buffering, and enable developers to guard against partial evaluations when they aren't useful or interesting.
-For example, the swap function `[]ba` could be applied to a single argument, resulting in `[[A]]a`.
-But there isn't much benefit in doing so, so we instead use `{&a2}[]ba` to ask for two arguments before continuing.
-Arity annotations are especially useful in context of [AO](AboutAO.md) because it can help control lazy linking.
+It's the *annotation* that has the indicated arity.
+Arity annotations provide a lightweight form of input buffering, controlling partial evaluations where they aren't efficient or interesting.
+Arity annotations are also essential for lazy data, fixpoints, and ultimately to control [AO linking](AboutAO.md).

+It is possible to model large arity annotations with smaller ones - e.g. `{&a3}` as `[{&a2}]a{&a2}`.
+However, there are contexts, notably AO linking, in which the two are not equivalent.
+The arity annotations cover a practical range for parameter lists.

+Arity annotations may be removed by an optimizer at its discretion.

 ### Accelerated Dictionary

-An ABC runtime system (interpreter, compiler, etc.) should specify an [Awelon Object (AO)](AboutAO.md) dictionary including functions that it specially recognizes.
-The runtime dictionary should also document recognized annotations, rewrite rules, and related metadata.
-Developers will construct their own dictionaries using the runtime dictionary as a starting point or reference.
+An ABC runtime system (interpreter, compiler, etc.) should provide at least one [Awelon Object (AO)](AboutAO.md) dictionary describing functions that it specially recognizes.
+This runtime dictionary should also document recognized annotations, rewrite rules, and related metadata.
+Developers will construct their own dictionaries using the runtime's dictionary as a starting point or reference.

 Recognized functions are 'accelerated' by substitution of hand-optimized implementations and data representations.
 Optimization of data representation is the critical feature.
 That is not something easily achieved by a compiler.
 Upon recognizing `#1234567890`, an ABC runtime could use machine words to represent construction of natural numbers.
 By further recognizing arithmetic operations, this representation may be used for calculations.